 Since its inception on January 3, 2009, Bitcoin (BTC) has grown from a digital currency traded among cypherpunks in the dark parts of the internet to becoming a globally traded asset.
-Many argue it will one day replace the paper money in our wallet today.
-But, given that Bitcoin is the first of a new form of money, there are, of course, many questions.
-This leads us to the purpose of this guide – how to use Bitcoin?
+Many argue that Bitcoin will one day replace the paper money in our wallet today as trading Bitcoin for various purposes has become increasingly popular worldwide.

 How do I buy and store Bitcoin?

-Before there was a cryptocurrency exchange, the only way to secure some Bitcoin was by trading it on forums or through Internet Relay Chats (IRC).
-This meant having to rely on the other party holding up their end of the deal since escrow services were few and far between.
+Before any cryptocurrency exchange, the only way to secure Bitcoin was by trading it on forums or through Internet Relay Chats (IRC).
+This meant having to rely on the other party holding up their end of the deal since escrow services were few.
 However, it didn’t take long before dedicated cryptocurrency exchanges began popping up.

 Today, there are hundreds of different exchanges available to purchase Bitcoin and a variety of other cryptocurrencies.
-Many like Coinbase, Kraken, Gemini, Bitpanda, and others offer painless ways to buy or transfer funds into Bitcoins and other cryptocurrencies with a credit card.
-However, before you can purchase Bitcoin, you need a secure a Bitcoin wallet with its own Bitcoin address.
-This keeps your digital assets safely tucked away from those with any malicious intentions.
+Many like Coinbase, Kraken, Gemini, Bitpanda, and others offer painless ways to buy or send funds into Bitcoins and other cryptocurrencies with a credit card.

-Choosing a Bitcoin wallet can be a daunting task.
 It’s best to start by distinguishing between the various types of Bitcoin wallets.
 There are two main types: software wallets and hardware wallets.
-The former function like an app on your mobile phone or computer and is linked to the Internet.
-This is why they are known as “hot wallets.”

-Hardware wallets, on the other hand, are physical devices that tend to look like USB flash drives.
+On the other hand, Hardware wallets are physical devices that tend to look like USB flash drives.
 These devices offer the highest level of security as they are almost perpetually offline.
-These come with built-in security features, giving you some peace of mind knowing it’ll be more challenging for anyone trying to access your Bitcoins without the necessary authentication.
-The problem with a hardware wallet is that it tends to come with a price tag.
+These come with built-in security features, giving you a little more peace of mind as you know it’ll be more challenging for anyone trying to access your.
+An additional option is to use a simple paper wallet

 How to use Bitcoin wallets